Yutman/Quest-SZN/README.md

 Remember the h2 becomes clickable, it becomes a nav link.
 I want to make sure it is clickable on the text, not the h2.

-Here is my return statement and an explanation:
+Here is my return statement and an explanation.

 ```js
 return (